-A reminder to turn to God when you need help... no matter how small or foolish your problem may be.
+A reminder to turn to God when you need help, no matter how small your problem is.

 Cry out to me whenever you are in trouble; I will deliver you, then you will honor me.”
 Psalm 50:15 (The Daily Life Bible)

 I struggled to push back the rising panic.
 How in the world do I get myself in these messes?
 I groaned.
 I’d gone to the department store that evening to shop for a dress; it had been years since I’d bought one, and two weddings were coming up.
 I finally found a pretty peach dress with a side zipper.

 Figuring I could wear a smaller size dress than pants, I pulled one off the rack and headed for the dressing room.
 As soon as I pulled the dress over my head, I saw that the sides of the zipper wouldn’t even come close to each other.
 So I tried to pull the dress off.
 It wouldn’t budge.
 I tried pushing it down over my hips.
 No chance.